shreyaskarnik/elk-stack/readme.md

 * clone this repo `cd elk-stack` and run `docker-compose up -d`

 * head to <http://localhost:5601> to explore the data with Kibana

+## Bonus if you want to explore kibana with some real data you can try metricbeat to view metrics from the machine you are currently on

+* `docker-compose -f docker-compose-elk-metricbeat.yml up`